dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/simplified-barcode-reader-settings.md

 # DSSimplifiedBarcodeReaderSettings

-The `DSSimplifiedBarcodeReaderSettings` struct comes from the [`DSSimplifiedCaptureVisionSettings`]({{ site.dcv_ios_api }}capture-vision-router/auxiliary-classes/simplified-capture-vision-settings.html) and contains settings specific to barcode decoding.
+The `DSSimplifiedBarcodeReaderSettings` class comes from the [`DSSimplifiedCaptureVisionSettings`]({{ site.dcv_ios_api }}capture-vision-router/auxiliary-classes/simplified-capture-vision-settings.html) class and contains settings specific to barcode decoding.

 ## Definition